bwtseng/Compressive-Privacy-Generative-Adversarial-Network/README.md

 Command for training/testing CPGAN.
 Nota the excuting testing command only get the utility accuracy.

 ### **Cifar10**
+Load data with the built-in package from Keras.
 ```
 At first, make a directory cifar10_log (e.g mkdir cifar10_log in ubuntu)
 Ubuntu : bash cifar10_run.sh $1 $2 $3 $4